Raymond Celebrates Continued Innovation with Anniversary: Company honors 65th anniversary of narrow aisle concept

 Follow along on social media as Raymond celebrates innovation and the 65th anniversary of the Reach-Fork truck.
 Photos will be posted on the Raymond Facebook and Twitter pages.

-For more information on the Raymond Reach-Fork truck series or to locate an authorized Sales and Service Center of The Raymond Corporation, visit www.raymondcorp.com or call 800-235-7200.
+For more information on the Raymond Reach-Fork truck series or to locate an authorized Solutions and Support Center of The Raymond Corporation, visit www.raymondcorp.com or call 800-235-7200.

 iWAREHOUSE®, Raymond® and Reach-Fork® are U.S. trademarks of The Raymond Corporation.